MA in Public Leadership

 Students will normally have an existing Higher Education award and three years of work experience or significant experience over an extended period at senior level.

 This module will help balance the demands of the spiritual life alongside the demands of the workplace.
-It will help students create a framework for the development of a personal apologetic.
+It will help students create a framework for the development of a personal apologetic as well as examine some models of relating faith to public life.

 The student will select an issue from their workplace setting and examine how the different elements of the course can be combined to help address that issue.